 Managing Personalization data

-Managing personalization data also requires an awareness of knowing if the data is coming from your integrated database or Communications Professional.
+Managing personalization data also requires an awareness of knowing if the data is coming from your integrated database or Thrive Marketing Professional.

 If the data is coming from the integrated database, then the change needs to be made there.
-If, however, you are also using Communications Professional profile info fields to augment your personalization capabilities, then those changes are made in Communications Professional.
+If, however, you are also using Thrive Marketing Professional profile info fields to augment your personalization capabilities, then those changes are made in Thrive Marketing Professional.

 - Only update information for subscribers that reside in the integrated database in the Integrated Database directly.

-- Communications Professional can only create integrated preference management forms for some integration partners.
+- Thrive Marketing Professional can only create integrated preference management forms for some integration partners.